-D. New Jersey Medical Assistance and Health Services Act, Criminal Sanctions, (NJSA 30:4D-17(1)-(d))
+D. New Jersey Medical Assistance and Health Services Act Criminal Sanctions (N.J.
+Stat.
+30:4D-17(1)-(d))

-The provisions of this statute ("MAHA") provides criminal penalties for individuals and entities engaging in fraud or other criminal violations relating to Title XIX-funded programs.
+The provisions of New Jersey Medical Assistance and Health Services Act (the "MAHA") provide criminal penalties for individuals and entities engaging in fraud or other criminal violations relating to Title XIX-funded programs.
 They include: (a) fraudulent receipt of payments or benefits: fine of up to \$10,000, imprisonment for up to 3 years, or both; (b) false claims, statements or omissions, or conversion of benefits or payments: fine of up to \$10,000, imprisonment for up to 3 years, or both; (c) kickbacks, rebates and bribes: fine of up to \$10,000, imprisonment for up to 3 years, or both; and (d) false statements or representations about conditions or operations of an institution or facility to qualify for payments: fine of up to \$3,000, or imprisonment for up to 1 year, or both.
 Criminal prosecutions are generally handled by the Medicaid Fraud Section within the Office of Insurance Fraud Prosecutor, in the N.J.
 Division of Criminal Justice.